Flukester2/Bootstrap/README.md

 - As a potential member, I want to see what services are provided, so that I can understand what I get when I join and what classes I can got to.
 - As a member, I want to see what services are provided, so that I can make better use of my membership.

--as a potential member, I want to have a look at the gallery of people who go to the gym, to make sure other people who go are seeing results and that would help me make my decision on commiting.
+- as a potential member, I want to have a look at the gallery of people who go to the gym, to make sure other people who go are seeing results and that would help me make my decision on commiting.
+- as a member, I want to see the gallery of other peopl i go gym with, this helps me stay motivated and strive to do more.

+- as a potential member, I would like to be able to sign up for a membership, because I want to immediatly start working out when I go gym rather then do lots of admin.
+- as a member, I want to sign up for a different membership, as some have better benefits or is cheaper for me.

 - [Wireframes](https://github.com/Flukester2/Bootstrap/blob/110ce95b51d91530d6c94f08e37d6245a218c57c/wireframes)

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+### Existing Features

 Company page:  [Company page](company.html)
   - collapse element, The JavaScript plugin is used to show and hide content.
 Buttons are used as triggers that are mapped to specific elements I have toggle.

 Home page: [Home page](index.html)
-  - reviews that
+  - reviews that show quotes and images of people who have liked their time at the gym.

 Gallery page: [Gallery page](gallery.html)
-  - carousel of images
+  - carousel of images, this allows the members and potential members to browse through images of gym members.

 Services page: [Services page](services.html)
-  - carousel of classes
+  - carousel of classes, this allows potential members and members to check what classes are curently available and know a little about what the classes are.

 Sign up page: [Sign up page](sign-up.html)
-  - form for sign up
+  - form for sign up, this allows members to sign up for different memberships and potential members to sign up for new membership.
+By filling out the form and submitting it, once the required fields are filled in a success message will show with iformation about the induction process.

 Contact us page: [Home page](index.html)
-  - form for contact

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+  - form for contact this allows members to contact customer service about anyting relating to the gym their membership or the company and potential members to contact customer service about any general enquiries.
+By filling out the form and submitting it, once the required fields are filled in a success message will show.

 ### Features Left to Implement
-- Another feature idea
-- Hero image
-- Map
-- Classes carousel
-- Memberships icons
-- Contact form
+In the future I would like to develop more features to help furth entise new customers and better inform the current clientele:
+ - A map for location of the HQ and the local gyms near peoples area,
+ - A blog page for news about the company and people involved so as to keep people aware of the importance of community,
 ## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.